 That’s why our first product using turmeric was one that made a significant impact on those who seek pain relief.
 Every Day Optimal’s CBD Pain Cream is formulated with turmeric and pure CBD, forming a fast-acting form of pain relief with a soothing, cooling effect.

 Our CBD pain cream can be applied to any area normally associated with acute or chronic pain, such as the joints, lower back and knees, as well as tender ligaments and sore muscles caused by strenuous activity.
 To learn more about the benefits of turmeric in CBD creams, check out our blog here.

 Moreover, the bioavailability, which is the rate at which the CBD will be absorbed, tends to be higher when the CBD is applied transdermally, normally at around 45%, whereas the bioavailability of orally-ingested CBD is only about 6-15%.

-Keep in mind, though, that the most suitable form of CBD will vary with each person: while CBD cream may be the most efficient pain cream for some individuals, others may have more success with e-liquids or tinctures.
+Keep in mind, though, that the most suitable form of CBD will vary with each person: while CBD cream may be the most efficient pain cream for some individuals, others may have more success with tinctures.

 The best form of CBD may also be worth the discussion with a doctor.
 Professional medical advice regarding any supplement or medication is always recommended.